BQSKit/bqskit/docs/guides/customgate.md

-# Implementing a Custom Gate
+# Implement a Custom Gate

 BQSKit's claims great portability, and as such, most algorithms in BQSKit can work natively with any gate set.
 We have included many commonly used gates